neeraj3029/ChefServings/README.md

 ## Contribute? :thinking:
 Clone the repo, commit and push, make a new branch with the name of the feature open a pull request :smile:
+Make sure you mention the name of the author of the solution as a comment within the code.